 Write a Resume Summary/Profile for Civilian Readers

 Your military to civilian resume summary should reflect the jobs you are applying to and focus on your core skills and competencies.
 If you use too much military jargon, the hiring manager may not see a strong match with the position being filled.
-Military professionals use a lot of specialized language, such as worked for ‘special ops’ or served as an ‘eagle keeper’.
+Military professionals use a lot of specialized languages, such as worked for ‘special ops’ or served as an ‘eagle keeper’.
 These terms mean very little to most civilians.
 You may not want to state: “Fixed snafus resulting in a 20 percent cost savings” lest you be asked to define the acronym ‘snafus.’

 Consider this resume summary using military jargon:

 Compare it to this resume summary with the military language removed:

 Proven ability to lead and train military professionals across diverse battalion positions.
 Efficiently manage daily operations while conducting strategic planning and project management for supply chain and training divisions.
 Oversaw human resources for 10 occupations and developed an award-winning performance assessment system, now deployed nationally.
 Security professional with experience providing regional and antiterrorism analysis, and protection services on three continents.

 Provide Quantitative and Qualitative Results